raynamharris/IntegrativeProjectWT2015/RmdFiles/01b_behavior_figures.md

     ## quartz_off_screen
     ##                 2

+### Supplemnentary time series plot

-Supplemnentary: Here I visualze the individual data points for each annimal then use a linar model to fit a 95% confidence internal for the time it take a mouse to enter the "schock zone" or equivilent .
+Here I visualze the individual data points for each annimal then use a linar model to fit a 95% confidence internal for the time it take a mouse to enter the "schock zone" or equivilent .

 ``` r
 # plotting all data points and linear model smoothing for number of entrances